HafizSunny/Molla.github.io/_posts/2021-10-05-Time-series-analysis-by-LSTM-GRU.md

 ---
+title: post
 title: "Timeseries analysis with Recurrent neural network (LSTM/GRU)"
-image: /images/dreamy.jpg
-categories:
+author: Molla Hafizur Rahman
-  - Regression
+categories: Regression
-tags:
-  - content
-  - Timeseries forecasting
-  - Recurrent neural network
-  - LSTM
-  - GRU
-last_modified_at: 2021-03-17T10:46:49-04:00
+tags: [Timeseries forecasting, RNN, LSTM, GRU]
+Date: 2021-03-17 10:46

 ---
 Timeseries forecasting is one of the ubiquitous task in industry and real life problem.
 In this Project, I used vapor fraction of boiling dataset for Timeseries forecasting.